 9. Your career path is unpredictable.

 Unlike many other career choices, even in the creative industry, a career in graphic design is highly unpredictable.
 Did you think that you’ll just be a part of those that just follow the herd?
-Designing will take you to places you’d have never thought about and opening doors that you never thought possible.
+Designing will take you to places you’d have never thought about and open doors that you never thought possible.

 As you progress in the field, you can decide to open up your own studio or agency on the other side of the world.
 You may also find that your employment is more about traveling to far-flung places and not just lying around your house.
 If you’re currently employed, you might find yourself going all-in on freelancing.